endojs/endo/packages/ses/docs/secure-coding-guide.md

 To fix this, we should use [`harden`](https://github.com/Agoric/harden) to recursively freeze the surface of any objects we use in the API.
-This applies `Object.freeze` to its argument, to all its enumerable properties, and its prototype, recursively.
-This does not require the object to be immutable: hardened `Set` and `Map` objects can still be modified with the usual `get/set/add` methods, but it means that the `Map` will behave as expected: one caller cannot modify `set` to mean something different.
-Hardened `Array`s are entirely immutable, however.
+This applies `Object.freeze` to its argument, to all its own properties, and its prototype, recursively.
+This does not make the object immutable.
+Rather, it tamper-proofs its API surface: hardened `Set` and `Map` objects can still be modified with the usual `get/set/add` methods, but it means that the `Map` will behave as expected: one caller cannot modify `set` to mean something different.

 It is extremely common for the hardened object to close over mutable state.
 This is a standard pattern for the construction of object-oriented behavior